Clarrie Grimmett: Life in Australia

 He played club cricket in Sydney for three years.
 In his first match in senior cricket, he took 12 wickets for 65 runs.
 After marrying a Victorian, he moved to Melbourne, where he played first-class cricket for Victoria.
 He moved to South Australia in 1923, but it is for his performances in Test cricket for the Australian cricket team that he is best remembered.

-Grimmett played 37 Tests between 1924 and 1936, taking 216 wickets at an average of just 24.21 runs apiece.
+Grimmett played 37 Tests between 1924 and 1936, taking 216 wickets at an average of 24.21.
 He took two five wicket hauls on debut against England in Sydney in 1925.
-He became the first bowler to reach the milestone of taking 200 Test wickets, and is one of only five Test bowlers that played in their first Test after the age of thirty to take more than 100 wickets, the other four being Dilip Doshi, Saeed Ajmal, Ryan Harris and Mohammed Rafique.
+He became the first bowler to reach the milestone of taking 200 Test wickets, and is one of only five Test bowlers who played in their first Test after the age of thirty to take more than 100 wickets, the other four being Dilip Doshi, Saeed Ajmal, Ryan Harris and Mohammed Rafique.
 He took an average of six wickets per match.
 Many wickets in the last four years of his Test career were taken bowling in tandem with fellow leg-spinner Bill O'Reilly.
-Grimmett remains the one of the few bowlers with career figures of over 200 wickets in fewer than 40 Tests.
+Grimmett remains one of the few bowlers with career figures of over 200 wickets in fewer than 40 Tests.
 He held the record for the fastest bowler to take 200 wickets in Tests, doing so in his 36th match.
 The record stood for 82 years, until Yasir Shah of Pakistan broke that mark in December 2018.

 He took a five-wicket haul on 21 occasions, seven times finishing with ten wickets or more in a match.
 His Test career only began when he was aged 33, and ended when he was 44, playing his last Test against South Africa in Durban.
 Despite taking 44 wickets in the series, and continued success in first-class cricket, he was dropped for the 1936/7 series at home against England, replaced by Frank Ward, and did not join the 1938 tour to England.

-His first-class records holds a total of 1,424 wickets in 248 matches between 1911 and 1941, again at a rate close to six wickets per match.
+His first-class records hold a total of 1,424 wickets in 248 matches between 1911 and 1941, again at a rate close to six wickets per match.
 This total included 5 wicket bags on over 120 occasions and – in one performance for a touring Australian side against Yorkshire in 1930, he took 10 wickets for 37 runs off 22.3 overs, one of only a very small number of players to have claimed all of the wickets in an innings.
 He took 513 wickets in his 79 Sheffield Shield matches.

 Grimmett was a Wisden Cricketer of the Year in 1931, the same year as Donald Bradman.
 He died in Kensington Park, Adelaide, in 1980, but was posthumously inducted into the Australian Cricket Hall of Fame in 1996 as one of the ten inaugural members.
 On 30 September 2009, Grimmett was inducted into the ICC Cricket Hall of Fame.